 Estimates are now available for larger Indigenous Areas, based on Indigenous Region estimates produced by the Australian Bureau of Statistics.

-PHIDU has created a number of new training videos including:
+PHIDU has created a number of training videos including:

 How to: Find a suburb or locality,